Henni/nosql-workshop/README.md

 As all the Pieces in the database where composed by Mozart, connect them with a `COMPOSED` relationship:
 ```
 MATCH (m:Composer {name:"Mozart"}), (p:Piece)
-CREATE (m)-[COMPOSED]->(p)
+CREATE (m)-[:COMPOSED]->(p)
 ```

-As described one of the strength of Graph Databases is the Traversal over its paths.
+As described one of the strength of Graph Databases is the traversal over its paths.
 This can be used for recommendation systems, for example.

 To set this up let's create a few users:
 ```